-- 3. The V of a vessel is the sum of the volume of the structures above the upper deck as determined in accordance with (1) above, and the volume of the hull below the upper deck, as determined in accordance with the parameters established in (2) above. - 4.
-The figures of the parameters used to calculate the toll basis may be determined by any method or combination of methods that are acceptably by the Authority.
+3. The V of a vessel is equal to the sum of the volume of the structures on upper deck as determined in accordance with subparagraph 1 above, and the volume of the hull below the upper deck, as determined in accordance with the parameters established in subparagraph 2 above.

+4. The figures of the parameters used to calculate the toll basis may be determined by any method or combination of methods that are acceptable by the Authority.

-Article 18: A vessel whose method of admeasurement has been determined in accordance with article 15 may apply for re-admeasurement by submitting new corrected plans or other relevant documents acceptable by the Authority to recalculate the tonnage of the vessel.
+Article 18: A vessel whose method of admeasurement has been determined in accordance with article 15 may apply for re-admeasurement by submitting new corrected drawings or other relevant documents acceptable by the Authority that allow to recalculate the admeasurement of the vessel.